TrustedFirmwareWebsite/website/src/content/blog/TF-OPTEE-Release-4-0-0.md

 Highlights
 ----------

 This is a major version update, from 3.x to 4.x.
-Here are a few questions and answers explaining why and how this has changed.
+Here are a few questions and answers explaining details on these changes.
 - Why stepping up?
 What's the reason for this?
     - OP-TEE follows [Semantic Versioning 2.0.0](https://semver.org/) and we’re making incompatible API/ABI changes
     - The changes are needed to make the code easier to maintain and to keep up with changes in third-party code